Mike11199/HashMap-Python-Implementation/README.md

 Quadratic Probing is calculated using the following formula, where i = index.  j is incremented by 1 each time the probe occurrs, until an empty spot is found in the dynamic array to insert the element.

+This table resizes the underlying dynamic array to double its capacity if the load factor is equal to or greater than 0.5.

 ```math
 {i_{initial} + j^2 } \bmod m